arnavgautam/TreeHacks2015/HOLs/HOL-HadoopOnWindowsAzure/HOL.md

 	_Selecting the Manage Cluster option_

-1. Select the **DataMarket** icon option for importing data from Windows Azure Marketplace.
+1. Select the **DataMarket** icon option for importing data from Microsoft Azure Marketplace.

 	![Selecting the DataMarket option](images/selecting-the-data-market-option.png?raw=true "Selecting the DataMarket option")

 	_Selecting the DataMarket option_

-1. Enter the subscription **User name** and **passkey**, **Query** and **Hive table name** obtained from your Windows Azure Marketplace account.
+1. Enter the subscription **User name** and **passkey**, **Query** and **Hive table name** obtained from your Microsoft Azure Marketplace account.
 Your user name is the email used for you Live ID.
 The value for the passkey is the account key default value assigned to you when you opened your Marketplace account.
 It can also be found as the Primary Account Key value on you Marketplace Account Details page.
 Use the query you obtained earlier in Marketplace, but remove the trailing **top** parameter.
 The query should look like this:

 	````
     https://api.datamarket.azure.com/Data.ashx/data.gov/Crimes/CityCrime?